lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 ### Where are we in the game?
 You completed all the side quests and points of interest (❔ on the map) in the **White Orchard**.
 You are now moving into another stage of Witcher's story which is in Velen, a war-torn swampland under Nilfgaardian occupation.

-Experience-wise you are most likely on a level 4 or 5.
+Experience-wise you are most likely on a **level 4 or 5**.
 In the Witcher world, it means that you might have gained some experience with fighting packs of wolves or wild dogs, angry bandits, out-of-nowhere spawning drowners, or a group of ghouls scattered over a battlefield.
 And that's about it.

 You're not up to the quest resource-wise or knowledge-wise regarding concoctions or potions especially.
-You have none or minimal fighting experiences; you don't know much about potion making and how to use them during a fight; nor about fight tactics you might have learned through facing an advanced enemy.
+You have none or minimal fighting experiences; you don't know much about potion making and how to use them during a fight; nor about fighting tactics you might have learned through facing an advanced enemy.

 Also, some players at this stage haven't found their way to the **Bestiary system** of the game.
 The system is a crucial component for Geralt's well-being and your survival.
 In short, you are facing this quest unprepared.